hbctraining/scRNA-seq/lessons/sc_exercises_qc_analysis.md

 ### Cell counts

 After filtering, we should not have more cells than we sequenced.
 Generally we aim to have about the number we sequenced or a bit less.
-With 2,700 cells sequenced, we would expect to return around this number of cells.
-We have about 2,480 returned after filtering, which is pretty good.

 ```r
 ## Cell counts